spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 | You can tailor your OS to your specific needs, ensuring your clusters perform optimally and meet your organization's unique requirements.                            | We can tailor our OS to our specific needs, ensuring our clusters perform optimally and meet our organization's unique requirements.                                           |
 | Alternatively, use the filter buttons to display available options.                               | Alternatively, you can use the filter buttons to display available options.                                |

 Be careful when using the following first-person pronouns: we, us, or our.
 If your content focuses on Spectro Cloud as the speaker, you can address the user in the first-person plural.
-Only use "we" when providing a recommendation from Spectro Cloud.

 | Good  ✅                                                                          |  Bad ❌                                                                         |
 |-------------------------------------------------------------------------------|-----------------------------------------------------------------------------|
 | Our style guide believes in simple and crisp writing. | The following steps will guide us on how to create a cluster profile for Edge. |
-| To avoid this issue, we recommend that you authenticate with the Docker registry before pulling images, especially if you are pulling from a private registry.                                              | To avoid this issue, we should  authenticate with the Docker registry before pulling images, especially if pulling from a private registry.
+| To avoid this issue, we recommend that you authenticate with the Docker registry before pulling images, especially if you are pulling from a private registry.                                              | To avoid this issue, you should  authenticate with the Docker registry before pulling images, especially if you are pulling from a private registry.

 ### Acronyms

 Use title case when defining an acronym.
 Use the same rules that apply to headline styles.
 Some acronyms are in nature written in a camel case.
 Example: IaaS, kCh, SaaS.

-Although some acronyms are widely understood and preferred to the spelled-out term, others are not well known or are familiar only to a specific group of users.
+Although some acronyms are widely understood and preferred to the spelt-out term, others are not well known or are familiar only to a specific group of customers.
 Define the acronym first.

 The exception is when an acronym will appear only once in your content.
-Spell out the term, and don't introduce it in parentheses after the spelled-out version.
-If the spelled-out term and acronym are needed for metadata, then it is acceptable to use both.
+Spell out the term.
+Don't introduce it in parentheses after the spelt-out version.
+If the spelt-out term and acronym are needed for metadata, then it is okay to use both.

 | Good ✅               | Bad ❌                 |
 |--------------------|----------------------|